Arthur the King: Plot

-Then, finding cables for zip lining, they decide to use them, again strapping their bikes to them.
-Chik and Leo make it without a hitch.
-However, Olivia's pulley gets stuck on a fraying cable, so Michael does a complicated maneuver that saves them both.
-At transition area 6, the halfway point, the team rests 35 minutes rather than the allotted hour.

-Now night-trekking in the jungle, they must deal with heavy rain.
-Leo starts to film them with his phone, as Michael sees he might again use it against them, he tosses it.
-An argument breaks out between them, Michael reveals he knew Chik's knee was not 100% and Leo that he does not believe they can win.
-The dog interrupts, barking, then later saves Leo and the Team from falling off a cliff so they all adopt him as one of them and call him Arthur, the King.
+Now night-trekking in the jungle, they deal with heavy rain.
+An argument breaks out, where Michael reveals that he knew Chik's knee was not 100% and that Leo does not believe they can win.
+The dog interrupts, then saves the team from falling off a cliff, so they adopt him and call him Arthur, the King.

-For the last part of the competition, and while they are the race leader, they have to leave Arthur on shore to kayak on sea.
-But as they see the dog is about to drown while following them, they go back and save him.
+For the last part of the competition, while they are the race leader, they have to leave Arthur on shore to kayak on sea.
+As they see the dog is about to drown while following them, they go back and save him.
 The team is thus delayed and loses the race, arriving second.

-Arthur collapses on arrival and a veterinarian finds he is severely infected by parasites, advising to put him down to prevent further suffering, which Michael refuses.
-He manages to take him to the USA, where the dog is saved.
+Arthur collapses, and a veterinarian finds that he is severely infected by parasites, advising them to put him down, but Michael refuses.
+He takes Arthur to the USA, where he is saved and goes to live with Michael.

 Production

 Baltasar Kormákur was initially going to direct the film, but dropped out due to schedule conflicts.

 The casting of Mark Wahlberg was announced in July 2019.
 In December 2020, it was announced that Simu Liu, Ali Suliman and Rob Collins were cast in the film and that Simon Cellan Jones would replace Kormákur.

 Paramount Players was initially attached as distributor, but left the film for unknown reasons and was replaced by Lionsgate in June 2020.
 Filming was planned to begin in Puerto Rico that fall.
 That December, it was reported that Lionsgate had also left the film.

 Filming instead began in January 2021, in the Dominican Republic.
 In November 2023, Lionsgate had rejoined as a distributor and set a release date of March 15, 2024.